wp-plugins/contact-form-manager/readme.txt

 == Description ==

-The Contact Form Manager lets you create and manage multiple contact forms for your website.
-It supports a wide range of contact form elements such as text field, email field, textarea, dropdown list, radio button, checkbox, date picker, captcha, file uploader etc. Shortcodes are generated such that, you can modify form element properties without having to replace the shortcode everytime.
+The Contact Form Manager lets you create and manage multiple customized contact forms for your website.
+It supports a wide range of contact form elements such as text field, email field, textarea, dropdown list, radio button, checkbox, date picker, captcha, file uploader etc. Shortcodes are generated such that, you can modify contact form element properties without having to replace the shortcode everytime.

 = Features =

-Supported Elements
+Supported Contact Form Elements

     Text field
     Email field